 Take 17 minutes out of your day and watch Adam Spencer talk about the largest known prime (found in January of 2013).
-Amazingly engaging. [ted id=1811] http://www.ted.com/talks/adam_spencer_why_i_fell_in_love_with_monster_prime_numbers.html They’re millions of digits long, and it takes an army of mathematicians and machines to hunt them down — what’s not to love about monster primes?
-Adam Spencer, […]
+Amazingly engaging. http://www.ted.com/talks/adam_spencer_why_i_fell_in_love_with_monster_prime_numbers.html They’re millions of digits long, and it takes an army of mathematicians and machines to … Continue reading

 A student made this today (day 2 of scratch).
 Too cool.
 Keep watching.